Inexpensive Steps to Avoiding Costly Septic System Problems

 In standard septic systems, solid materials settle in the tank, while effluent flows out into the ground.
 If you put more water into the septic system than it is built to handle, the high volume of water will flood your system, and can also flush solids out of the tank into the drain field.
 A typical washing machine can use up to 62 gallons of water per wash load.
 On a heavy wash day, you can easily put 400, 500, 600 gallons of water down the drain in a few hours.

 The solution is to spread out your water use.
-Do 1 or 2 loads of laundry per day, rather than several loads on Saturday morning.
+Do one or two loads of laundry per day, rather than several loads on Saturday morning.

 Water softeners can also damage your system by putting too much water through the septic system.
 These devices can put several hundred gallons of water down the drain every week that is not contaminated and does not need to go through the treatment process.

 Fortunately, there are a couple solutions to this problem.
 You can upgrade your softener with a newer efficient model that uses less water and regenerates on demand (when you use x number of gallons of water) instead of a timer system that regenerates whether you use water or not.
 You can also install a mini-septic system for your softener.

 First of all, you should get your tank pumped at regularly scheduled intervals to prevent excessive accumulation of solids in the tank.
 Under normal conditions, you should have the tank pumped and inspected every one to three years.
 Very Important: Tanks should be pumped and inspected through the manhole cover, not the inspection pipe.